dk14/wolfram-mega/docs/dsl.md

 ### 👁 Outcomes

+Same question cannot be quryed more than once.

 All outcomes specified in either yes or no of `dsl.outcome(pubkey, yesoutcomes, nooutcomes`) must have distinct semantics.
 Otherwise typesafety of "not querying the same outcome twice" would be broken.

+> Breaking semantics of outcomes would allow Alice to bypass "perfect hedge" restriction with double-nested `if`.

+> For outcomes in mutually-exclusive relation - we provide `dsl.set` as a wrapper around binary outcomes.
+It allows expressing any operation on sets.

 Querying mutually exclusive outcomes, e.g. `{yes = ["a"], no = ["b"]} && {yes = ["b"], no = ["a"]}` disallowed, since it can output unreachable subcontracts potentially: use typescript `!` instead, so typescript could lint unreachable code.